wp-plugins/icegram/readme.txt

 === Icegram ===
-Contributors: storeapps, nareshvachhani, niravmehta, ratnakardubey, putler Donate link: http://www.icegram.com/
+Contributors: storeapps, niravmehta, putler, icegram Donate link: http://www.icegram.com/
-Tags: popup, window, hellobar, optin, lead capture, marketing, header, footer, notification, messenger, targeting, segment, responsive
-Requires at least: 3.9
+Tags: popup, window, hellobar, optin, lead capture, marketing, form, notification, messenger, targeting, monster, ninja Requires at least: 3.9
-Tested up to: 4.0
+Tested up to: 4.1.1
-Stable tag: 1.4
+Stable tag: 1.8.9
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-All in one solution to inspire, convert and engage your audiences.
-Action bars, Popup windows, Messengers, Toast notifications and more.
+Popup windows, floating action bars, messengers, toast notifications and more.
+Capture leads, optins and grab visitors attention.
+All in one solution.

 == Description ==

-**The Ultimate Plugin To Capture Leads And Connect With Your Audience**
+The Ultimate Plugin To Capture Leads And Connect With Your Audience

-Decrease bounce rates, increase engagement and grab your visitors' attention with this unique marketing plugin.
+**Decrease bounce rates, increase engagement and grab your visitors' attention with this unique marketing plugin.**

+Most similar plugins are paid and still offer a lot less.
+Icegram is full featured, easy to use, and still free!

 = Includes: =
-* Popups, header / footer bars, notifications, messengers
+* Popups, header / footer bars, toast notifications, messengers - everything!
 * Powerful targeting rules
 * All-in-one, fully integrated WordPress plugin
 * Compatible with auto responders, other plugins and themes
+* Unique headline generator for ideas
+* No forceful display of Icegram branding in your messages!
+* And a lot more...

 [youtube http://www.youtube.com/watch?v=89N0SXDDvOI]

 = Proven to Engage & Convert =
 Icegram is based on time tested marketing and behavior science principles.
-Icegram messages have given phenomenal 60% click through rates to people and they never fail to deliver.
+Icegram messages have given **phenomenal 60% click through rates** to people and they never fail to deliver.
 When you use Icegram, you don't need to learn all those marketing secrets..
 Icegram does that for you...

+= Zero Learning Curve =
+Most other plugins are full of complicated screens and options.
+Icegram was designed to be easy from the ground up.
+You can manage campaigns and messages from a single screen.
+And most importantly, you won't have to call a tech friend to understand a thing!

 = Beautiful, Customizable Theme Designs =
 Icegram comes with 20 beautiful themes.
 They integrate well with your favorite WordPress theme and do not slow down your site.
 When you want to customize override styling with custom CSS.

-= Complete Control Over Message Delivery & Content =
+= Complete Control Over Message Content & Delivery =
 Determine where, when and how to show on-site marketing messages to visitors.
 Use fine grained targeting rules for niche segmentation.
 Plus, Icegram gives you the fully powered WordPress editor for your content.
 You can use any layout and formatting for content within each message container.

 * Continue using powerful **short codes your theme provides** for layout and styling